Television in Bangladesh: Rise of satellite television

+After the fall of the Hasina government

+During the quota reform protests, the headquarters of Bangladesh Television was subject to an arson attack and was vandalized on 18 July 2024, forcing the network to cease transmissions temporarily, although it resumed transmissions the following day.
+Shortly after the resignation of prime minister Sheikh Hasina on 5 August 2024, several television channels, primarily ones that are news-oriented, were attacked and vandalized, including Ekattor TV, DBC News, Somoy TV, Independent Television etc. Later on, eight television channels were forced off the air as a result of the attacks, although they have resumed transmissions over time.
+On 8 August 2024, Dhaka Reporters Unity demanded immediate reinstation of all unjustly closed media outlets in Bangladesh, which included the television channels shut down under the Awami League government, while condemning the attacks on television channels.
+On the same day, the defunct Diganta Television was allowed to broadcast again and is slated to return to the air soon.

+On 18 September 2024, Information and Broadcasting Adviser Nahid Islam stated that it is no longer necessary for privately owned television channels to broadcast the two o'clock news bulletin of Bangladesh Television, which was mandated for a long time.
+The High Court of Bangladesh later suspended the order of shutting down CSB News on 23 September, allowing the channel to return to broadcasting.
+BTV World was replaced by BTV News, BTV's news-oriented channel, on 31 December 2024.
+On 7 October 2025, the Ministry of Information and Broadcasting revealed that the interim government gave approval to two new television channels, Next TV and Live TV, on 24 June and 14 July respectively.

 Digital television in Bangladesh

 State-owned Bangladesh Television began test transmissions on digital terrestrial television in Dhaka, Chittagong, and Khulna on 25 January 2011.
 Bangladesh adopted the DVB-T system for digital television broadcasts in 2014.
+Licence for DVB-S was provided to RealVU on 2014.
+But, the service took of around 2019, when it was rebranded to Akash DTH.
+The service currently holds a monopoly on DTH service in Bangladesh.

 On 4 November 2021, as a part of the Digital Bangladesh campaign, the Ministry of Information and Broadcasting urged all cable operators to provide set-top boxes.
 All satellite television channels in Dhaka and Chittagong were announced to be migrated to digital satellite television by 30 November.
 It was also announced that by 31 December 2021, all divisional and metropolitan cities of Bangladesh, along with Jessore, Gazipur, Narayanganj, Tangail, and Pabna, will switch over to digital satellite television, but this decision was later delayed by the High Court of Bangladesh.

 The government later announced that the installation of set-top boxes to stream television channels will be made obligatory in all divisional and metropolitan areas by 1 June 2022.
 This decision was postponed again by the High Court for three more months on 31 May 2022.